 In Vinh Chau commune, more than 200 houses and many roads were flooded.
-Many households had to stay up all night to move their belongings and build temporary embankments to prevent water from entering their houses.
-Ms. Do Thi Be Hai (Lang Sen hamlet) said that there was a day when the water rose half a meter, damaging household items, and the whole family had to bail out the water by hand.
+Many households had to stay up all night to move their belongings and build temporary embankments to prevent water from flooding their homes.
+Ms. Do Thi Be Hai (Lang Sen hamlet) said that on some days the water rose half a meter, damaging household items, and the whole family had to bail water out by hand.

 Not only houses, but also production has been severely affected.
 Mr. Nguyen Van Dung (Ca Dam hamlet) said that more than 100 jackfruit trees and 25 durian trees that were ready for harvest were deeply submerged, posing a high risk of damage despite embankment construction and continuous water pumping for several days.